bonjour81/ESP8266-MQTT-WEEWX/orangepi/readme.md

 MS5611 to MQTT python script

+This script read pressure and temperature from a MS5611 sensor connected to the OrangePI I2C bus.
+Value are published on MQTT (mosquitto).

+May work too on raspberry pi (not tested).

 Current script use basic altitude compensation to calculate barometer value.
 More evolution may come to use more accurate calculations.